 8. Dynamic ceiling

-The dynamic ceiling stops investors with a significant amount of money from buying many coins in one transaction.
-Instead, making them buy in smaller amounts throughout the ICO, spreading their buys over the duration of the ICO.
+The dynamic ceiling prevents investors with a significant amount of money from buying many coins in one transaction.
+Instead, it forces them to buy in smaller amounts throughout the ICO, spreading their buys over the duration of the ICO.

 This stops major investors from taking control of a large number of coins and gives smaller investors a chance.

-Any of these sales models may work for an ICO, however, depending on the ICO, one will very likely work better than others.
+Any of these sales models may work for an ICO; however, depending on the ICO, one will very likely work better than the others.
 It is an important consideration before putting your token out to the public.

-Step 6: Market your ICO and coin
+Marketing your ICO and coin

-Before you launch an ICO, there needs to be significant interest in the project for investors to buy into a new coin.
-If not, there is little point in learning how to launch an ICO if there is little enthusiasm for it.
 To achieve this, you need to market an ICO and the coin to tell people what they can gain from it and what the aims are.
 You can do this by setting up social media and using relevant publications or news websites to spread the word.

 Add your coin to ICO calendars and post in groups that talk about cryptocurrency on multiple platforms.
 These are all great ways to create a discussion around your upcoming ICO.

 Finally, to launch your ICO, apply to exchanges such as Coinbase, Binance, Kraken, and Gemini to list your ICO.
-To better your chance for listing on these exchanges, you should give them the following details (at the very least):
+To better your chance of listing on these exchanges, you should give them the following details (at the very least):

-• Coin name
+- Coin name

-• Coin ticker
+- Coin ticker

-• A brief description of the project and coin
+- A brief description of the project and coin

-• Intended launch date
+- Intended launch date

-• Source code (after it has been reviewed)
+- Source code (after it has been reviewed)

 Frequently asked questions